duniter/duniter/doc/Registry.md

 If local node estimates enough CommunityFlows were received to have a common agreement, then:

-a.
-Compute the average number of witnesses for each key (note: a special key named "nokey" also exists for empty Merkle summaries): AVG
+  1. Compute the average number of witnesses for each key (note: a special key named "nokey" also exists for empty Merkle summaries): `AVG`
-b.
-Compute the standard variation of witnesses for each key: STDVAR
+  2. Compute the standard variation of witnesses for each key: `STDVAR`
-c.
-Picks the keys having witnesses count [AVG - STDVAR ; AVG + STDVAR]
+  3. Picks the keys having witnesses count `[AVG - STDVAR ; AVG + STDVAR]`
-d.
-Vote for next amendment using those keys
+  4. Vote for next amendment using those keys